backstage/backstage/.changeset/light-frogs-prove.md

 ## Extract an entity-oriented Jenkins Backend

-Change the Jenkins plugin from talking directly with a single jenkins instance (via the proxy) to having a specific backend plugin which talks to the jenkins instances.
+Change the Jenkins plugin from talking directly with a single Jenkins instance (via the proxy) to having a specific backend plugin which talks to the Jenkins instances.